About Us

 Mission

-To coordinate and support innovative multi-disciplinary and arts-based programs and organizations to inspire lifelong learning, personal growth, enrichment and renewal by celebrating creativity, the human spirit and Muskoka’s unique heritage and natural environment.
+communities to present innovative, multi-disciplinary arts-based programs that inspire lifelong learning, well-being and resiliency by celebrating creativity and Muskoka’s heritage and natural environment.

 Meet The Founders